 - Press and Hold to start Generator

-- Press and Hold to stop Generator
+- Hold to stop Generator

-- Press Up/Down to scroll to desired screen for Generator Hourmeter reading
+- Press and Press Up/Down to scroll to desired screen for Generator Hourmeter reading

-NOTE: Your coach may be equipped with two additional Generator power switches (located on the dash and on the generator itself), depending on model.
+NOTE: Your motorhome may be equipped with two additional Generator power switches (located on the dash and on the generator itself), depending on model.

-The following label is located near the 120-volt house circuit breaker panel and at the Generator to warn you to disconnect specific electrical connections before servicing the Generator and storing the coach.
+The following label is located near the 120volt house circuit breaker panel and at the Generator to warn you to disconnect specific electrical connections before servicing the Generator and storing the motorhome.